North Korea, U.S. should aim for initial nuclear freeze: South Korean PM

 But it was the first time a South Korean official offered details about a potential interim deal that both sides should pursue.

-Chung said the Biden administration might implement a new policy but it had shown interest in the North Korea issue and would ultimately seek talks with it.
+Chung said the Biden administration might implement a new policy but it had shown interest in the North Korea issue and would ultimately seek talks.

 South Korea plans to hold in-depth discussions with new U.S. officials soon on how to revive the negotiations and whether the allies should postpone or scale back annual joint military exercises which North Korea has long condemned as preparation for war.